 Holding too much inventory leads to discounting and obsolete inventory and ties up cash that could otherwise be used in other areas of the business.
 Not having enough inventory results in lost sales and disappointed customers due to stock-outs.
 Finding the right balance between too much inventory and not stocking enough can be difficult, especially if you’re relying on spreadsheets or other manual processes.

-With an inventory management system, automotive manufacturers can get visibility into items across all channels, ensuring the right items are available, at the right time, in the right place.
+With an inventory management system, automotive suppliers can get visibility into items across all channels, ensuring the right items are available, at the right time, in the right place.
 An inventory management system that is integrated across the organization optimizes inventory to ensure product availability, enabling the entire supply chain to run efficiently.

-Benefits of Inventory Management in Automotive Supply Chain
+Benefits of Automotive Inventory Management

 1. Demand Planning